kubecost/docs/azure-config.md

 Next, create a secret for the Azure Service Principal

-> Note: When managing the service account key as a Kubernetes secret, the secret must reference the service account key json file, and that file must be named `service-key.json`.
+> **Note**: When managing the service account key as a Kubernetes secret, the secret must reference the service account key json file, and that file must be named `service-key.json`.

 ```shell
 kubectl create secret generic azure-service-key -n kubecost --from-file=service-key.json